schatell/bowhuntingcanada/_drafts/lonewolfalphaii.md

 ## Final thought

 I’ve had the chance to have been hunting in the stand for the entire last season, and I am overall very happy with the result.
 This stand is a great ally when getting into secluded or new spots.
-Altought heavier than the Assault II variant, I still feel this stand is still valuable when being mobile.
-The way I have used mine last season is by making short term set, meaning I would set up and leave the stand until I had hunted the location for about two or three times, then I move the set to a new
+Although heavier than the Assault II variant, I still feel this stand is valuable when being mobile.
+The way I have used mine last season is by making short term set, meaning I would set up and leave the stand until I had hunted the location for about two or three times, then I move the set to a new location depending on deer movement and the principle of “most recent informations”

+Overall Lone Wolf is still synonyms with quality and a loved and recognize brand when it come to whitetail hunter.
+I think every serious bowhunter need to have at least one mobile set up and the Lone Wolf is still the leader in that category.

+As far as an evaluation, I would still give the Lone Wolf alpha II a solid 9.5/10.
+The last 0.5 point taken because I had to make some add-on and modification to make it truly as silent as possible.
+Otherwise I would not had anything to an already proven and loved product.